alanlorenzetti/frtc/README.md

 ## Purpose and General Information

-This script will perform every task from trimming Illumina RNA-Seq raw data (fastq.gz files) to write coverage files (bedgraph and IGV files).
+This script will perform every task from trimming **prokaryotic** Illumina RNA-Seq raw data (fastq.gz files) to write coverage files (bedgraph and IGV files).
 It also counts the start position of reads and end position if a paired-end experiment is supplied:

 ```
 single-end